Connect Gmail SMTP With MailGet

 Step 5: Now hit the green button to “SAVE SMTP CREDENTIALS” to save details.

-If information is correct, then you are ready for sending the email.
-Otherwise, you will get an error message.
+If the information is correct, then you are ready to send emails.
+Otherwise, you will get an error message like so –

-Now you have successfully connected your MailGet account with Gmail SMTP.
+This indicates that you have successfully connected your MailGet account with Gmail SMTP and you are now ready to send bulk emails.